LeniwPetrou/university-frontend/README.md

 ![](signup.gif)

 ### Nav-bar
-Nav bar changes related to connected user.
+Nav bar and menu changes related to connected user.
 Admin has more privileges and he can take control of more features in app.

 #### Other Users
 ##### Home